Raphael-Jay/expense-tracker-MERN/README.md

     - paste at the end of the link

 - Run client and backend at the same time

   - add "proxy": "http://localhost:5000" to package.json client

+- Integrate the backend to frontend

+  - axios
+  - cd client
+    - npm i axios
+  - cd ..
+    - back to server

+- cd client/src/context/GlobalState
+  - integrate API
+  - run new action to fetch to the backend
+  - getTransactions()
+  - add new states